TAESS00011 Assessor Skill Set

 - In some instances, may give you the certification needed to commence training and assessing (under supervision) in the workplace (this is dependent upon the requirements of the employer).

 Please note: You must have access to a person who is currently compliant as a Trainer and Assessor, holding as minimum qualifications the TAE40110, TAELLN411 (or equivalent unit) and TAEASS502 (or equivalent unit), who can observe you conducting practical tasks in a real or simulated workplace environment.

 How is the course delivered?

 This course is delivered online, which gives you flexibility in your study hours and allows you to complete the course at your own pace; perfect for balancing alongside work and family commitments!
 On enrolment, you will receive your login credentials for access to our learning platform.
 This is where you will find all your instructions, learning resources and assessments.

-We know that the TAE is not easy, and that it’s not a matter of “if” but “when” you will need a guiding hand.
+We know that the TAE is not easy and that it’s not a matter of “if” but “when” you will need a guiding hand.
 That’s why you will have unlimited access to your trainer and can schedule phone or video calls when you need support.
-Our trainers are available 9am to 5pm QLD time Monday to Friday.
+Our trainers are available from 9 am to 5 pm QLD time Monday to Friday.

 Our service promises to you:

 - Any assessments you submit will be marked within four business days.
 That is our service standard guarantee to you.